 Although a forensic accounting investigation may take many months or even years to reach a conclusion, the forensic accounting process can be separated into two main areas.
 The investigation process occurs first and is then followed by the litigation stage.

-The initial investigative stage of forensic accounting can be a difficult and lengthy process.
+The initial stage of forensic accounting investigations can be a difficult and lengthy process.
 The forensic accountant will review company finances and conduct audits to identify areas of loss.
-Interviews will be conducted with those involved, and attempts will be made to trace missing funds or assets.
 The forensic accountant will begin to prepare reports and analysis on the situation to document their findings.

 The litigation part of forensic accounting involves work within, and to support, court proceedings.
 A forensic accountant will prepare documents and reports to be used as evidence; review and refute evidence from the opposing client; act as a specialist witness during the trial and assist with settlement negotiations.

 Forensic accounting roles require an accountant to not only look at numbers.
 Forensic accountants must also have an understanding of the law and how it applies, how to interview people and how to spot criminal activity.
-Some of the things a forensic accountant may look for are:
+There are a number of things that a forensic accountant can discover, including:

 - Activity by an individual that breaks a law or goes against standard business practices in the industry.

 - Conflicting statements or stories in interviews with those involved.